-Chris Jones wrote, in my view, one of the best encyclopedic books on James Maybrick in 2008 called “The Maybrick A-Z”.
-I have a copy which actually took a bit of hunting down, even on the internet.
+Chris Jones wrote, in my view, one of the best comprehensive books on James Maybrick in 2008 called “The Maybrick A-Z”.
+I have a copy that took some time to source, even on the internet.
 Not like a Victorian scrapbook, though, which is apparently in excellent abundance.

 That book aimed to offer information on the Maybrick family, which might not have been known.
 In fact, I used many parts of the book as the basis of certain scenes in my own fictional story of ‘Jack the Ripper: Threads’.

-However, his latest book, a collaboration with Daniel Dolgin, attempts to offer more new information on the Maybricks (particularly Florence) while simultaneously attempting to demonstrate that the diary is a modern hoax.
-He could well be correct, but this book, in my view, fails to achieve that goal.
+However, his latest book, a collaboration with Daniel Dolgin, attempts to offer more new information on the Maybricks (particularly Florence) while simultaneously trying to demonstrate that the diary is a modern hoax.
+He could be correct, but in my view, this book fails to achieve that goal.
 There is a lot to unpack.
 This is just one such example.

 MONEY ON HIS MINE